JoshuaMHardy/ovo/docs/source/developer_guide/quickstart.md

 Before you start working on a feature or bug fix, please [create an issue](https://github.com/MSDLLCpapers/ovo/issues) describing your proposed changes.
 This helps us track work and coordinate contributions.

+To contribute a separate plugin, please refer to the [plugin development guide](plugin_development.md).